chili-publish/grafx-documentation/docs/GraFx-Studio/guides/output/settings/index.md

 What are [Crop Marks](/GraFx-Studio/concepts/crop-marks/)?

-Set the offset and weight (thickness) of the cropmarks.
+Set the offset and weight (thickness) of the crop marks.

 ![screenshot](os16.png)